weeklyxamarin/WeeklyXamarin.mobile/README.md

 # WeeklyXamarin.mobile
-Mobile Application for Weekly Xamarin
+Mobile Application for the Weekly Xamarin Newsletter